-The PhD program follows a structured quality assurance system overseen by the Academic Committee and the School Council.
+The program follows a structured quality assurance system overseen by the Academic Committee and the School Council.
 Periodic evaluations allow a continuous alignment with international standards.
 Student feedback is regularly collected through course evaluations and surveys, and this feedback is taken into account when planning curriculum updates.
-The program adheres to European Qualifications Framework (EQF) and awards 240 ECTS.
+The program adheres to European Qualifications Framework (EQF) and awards 90 ECTS.

-The program includes latest scientific advancements in molecular biology, bioinformatics, neuroscience, genetics and medical research, with a wide range of courses covering basic and advanced knowledge.
-It integrates multiple disciplines (molecular biology, gene and cell therapy, genetics, bioinformatics, neuroscience and clinical applications), ensuring a comprehensive education and career prospects.
-Information about the PhD program is publicly available on the website.
+The program includes latest scientific advancements in molecular medicine, including bioinformatics and medical research, with a wide range of courses covering basic and advanced knowledge.
+It integrates multiple disciplines (molecular biology, genetics, neuroscience and neurogenetics, bioinformatics, gene and cell therapy, and clinical applications), ensuring a comprehensive education and career prospects.
+Information about the MSc program is publicly available on the website.